ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 The _timeStepsPerDay_ field sets the number of timesteps to occur each day, e.g. half days ('2') or quarter days ('4').

 The _timeStepSpread_ field sets the probability for spreading the disease in each chosen timestep, , e.g. for half days [0.4, 0.6] or quarter days [0.2, 0.2, 0.4, 0.2].
-If the sum of the probabilities does not add to 1 an error will be thrown.
+If the sum of the probabilities does not add to unity an error will be thrown.

-**NOTE:** It is recommended to use a combination of _timeStepsPerDay_ and _timeStepSpread_ such that recurring decimal values are avoided to ensure the probabilties sum to 1.
-Alternatively, the remainder can be calculated and added to one of the probabilities.
+**NOTE:** It is recommended to use a combination of _timeStepsPerDay_ and _timeStepSpread_ such that recurring decimal values are avoided to ensure the probabilties sum to unity.
+Alternatively, the remainder can be calculated and added to one of the probability bins.

-The _seed_ field can be specified via the command line or in the _Run Settings_ file.
+The _seed_ field is used to seed the random number generators, and can be specified via the command line or in the _Run Settings_ file.
 If no seed is provided, a seed will be generated randomly.

 **NOTE:** Currently, the Contact Tracing Model does not log which seed is being used when randomly generated.